Are you looking for the perfect picnic areas in Asheville, NC? As locals, these are the best Asheville picnic spots, the Blue Ridge Parkway included.

 Please know that in late fall through the winter, many parts of the Blue Ridge Parkway will close for weather.
 We recommend checking BRP closures on the National Park Service website here.
-Sometimes, Google maps will catch a gate closure, too.

 8. Craggy Gardens

-One of our absolute favorite hiking and picnic spots along the Blue Ridge Parkway near Asheville, don’t miss Craggy Gardens.
-Craggy Gardens has a huge picnic area with tables, a restroom, and charcoal grills.
+One of our absolute favorite hiking trails and best picnic spots in Asheville along the Blue Ridge Parkway, head to Craggy Gardens.

 9. Mount Pisgah Picnic Area

-Another popular Blue Ridge Parkway picnic spot, especially in the fall, Mount Pisgah Picnic Area is across the street from the Mount Pisgah Trailhead.
+Another one of the most popular Blue Ridge Parkway picnic areas, especially in the fall, Mount Pisgah Picnic Area sits across the street from the Mount Pisgah Trailhead.

 Here, find picnic tables, restrooms, and grills.
-Having a picnic is an excellent plan before or after you hike Mount Pisgah Trail.
+Having a picnic is an excellent plan before or after you hike the Mount Pisgah Trail.

 10. Little Butt Trail

-If you are looking for a hardcore hike to enjoy a private picnic near Asheville, Little Butt promises to kick your butt.
+If you are looking for a hardcore hike to enjoy a private picnic in Asheville, Little Butt promises to kick your butt.

-Gorgeous Places To Picnic Near Asheville
+Gorgeous Places To Picnic Near Asheville, NC

 One of our absolute favorite hiking areas, DuPont State Forest is home to The Hunger Games waterfalls, Triple Falls.

-However, if you are looking for the perfect waterfall picnic spot near Asheville, don’t miss Bridal Veil Falls. *This is Bridal Veil Falls at DuPont and not Highlands.*
+However, if you are looking for the perfect waterfall picnic spot near Asheville, don’t miss Bridal Veil Falls.
+(This is Bridal Veil Falls at DuPont and not Highlands.)

 If you are visiting just Bridal Veil Falls at DuPont, park at the Visitor Center, which also has restrooms.
 The Visitor Center address is 89 Buck Forest Rd, Cedar Mountain, NC 28718.

-Visitors can either walk the easy and wide gravel access road or trek up the more moderate forest trail to a beautiful scenic meadow filled with – you guessed it – cows.
+Walk the easy and wide gravel access road or trek up the more moderate forest trail to a beautiful scenic meadow filled with – you guessed it – cows.